nodesource/nsolid-statsd/README.md

     host:port

 If port is not specified, the default is 8125 for statsd-address, and 9000 for proxy-address.
 If host is not specified, the default is localhost.
+The host may be a hostname or IPv4 address.

 For the proxy-address parameter, you may also prefix the parameter with either `http://` or `https://` (default being `http://`).